ernestello/contextcontrol/README.md

 A deterministic source-context pipeline for working with large codebases through any chat assistant.

 ContextControl reduces context bloat and drives the LLM compute toward reasoning about your problem instead of wasting it on repository exploration, repeated rule text, or tool mechanics.
-It works with **any LLM**: ChatGPT, Claude, Codex, GitHub Copilot, Gemini, DeepSeek, local models, or any other assistant that can read text and return a patch recipe.
+It works with **any LLM**: ChatGPT, Claude, Codex, GitHub Copilot, Gemini, DeepSeek, local models, or any other assistant that supports instructions.

-The assistant **never touches your disk**.
+The LLM model **never touches your disk**.
 You export context locally, the assistant writes a mechanical patch recipe, and ContextControl applies that recipe locally on your machine.

 ---